Illinois Craft Grower License

 Whoa, I know – right?
 This application is crazy long & if you win, then it becomes a condition of your license.
 But if you liked this and want more information, subscribe to the channel and give us a thumbs up on the content so more of it comes up in your feed.

-Can a Craft Grow be Connected to a Dispensary in Illinois?
+Can a Craft Grow share a location with a Dispensary in Illinois?

 According to page 215 of the law – a craft grower may share a premise with an infuser or dispensary – and have their licensees share common areas like locker rooms, lunch rooms, and bathrooms.